-At the COP climate change conference in 2009 the wealthy countries agreed to provide \$100 billion per year to help the countries of the Global South to adapt.
+At the COP climate change conference in 2009, the wealthy countries agreed to provide \$100 billion per year to help the countries of the Global South to adapt.

-This 'climate finance' has been slow to be paid and several deadlines for full payment have been missed and then extended.
+This 'climate finance' has been slow to be paid.
 Now that we are in 2023, the figure of \$100 billion is out of date and not enough.
 A recent report estimates it should now be \$300 billion.

 The photo shows work on a protective sea wall in Axim in Ghana, West Africa.
-Rising sea levels caused by global heating are a threat all along the West African coast.
+Rising sea levels caused by global heating are a threat to people all along the West African coast.
 In Axim the rising sea will flood communities and destroy the fishing industry unless defences are built.